|Home | Contact Us | Site Map | Shopping Cart|

 in traveling circuses.

-The bill, H.R.
-4525, has been re-launched, and Congress needs to know there is strong support for banning the use of elephants, lions, tigers, bears and other wild animals in traveling shows.
+Today there is strong support for banning the use of elephants, lions, tigers, bears and other wild animals in traveling shows.
 In circuses, animals are chained, confined in cramped cages, forced to travel throughout the year in cramped semi-trailers and train cars, and subjected to brutal training and physical violence.

 Seeing wild animals perform in circus acts sends the wrong message to children, cultivating disrespect and the illusion that the animals would willing engage in these behaviors.
 In reality, the animals are whipped, beaten and harassed into performing for the public.